How to Adjust Your Rolex Bracelet: A Step-by-step Guide

 Now, it’s time to remove links from your bracelet.
 To do this, you need a screwdriver.
 Don’t just take any screwdriver, but make sure you have a proper tool that is made for this exact purpose.
 This will prevent you from scratching the bracelet or damaging anything.
 Ideally, you should use an official Rolex screwdriver, but these can be pricey.
 The slot where you screw has 90-degree corners and is flat at the bottom.
 To avoid scratches, it is important that your screwdriver fits the slot perfectly.

-Begin by placing your Rolex vertically on a soft surface, such as a cloth or on a pillow or similar to prevent scratches when you adjust the band.
+Begin by placing your Rolex vertically on a soft surface, such as a cloth a pillow, or similar to prevent scratches when you adjust the band.

 When you start screwing, it can be tough at first, and this is because Rolex uses 222 Loctite.
 Don’t use too much force as you’re screwing as you may damage something, but instead, heat the link with a hairdryer.
 You can even continue to have the hairdryer on as you’re screwing if needed.
 The warmth will loosen up the Loctite glue.